Grate-Oracle-Lewot/GrateCrystal/README.md

 A) Because I'm not good enough at hacking.

 In the code, Pokémon are defined by unseen ID numbers, and because of the way these numbers are stored, they can't go any higher than 255.
 All available slots are used up by the time you add a measly two more Pokémon; obviously your computer has more filespace than the Game Boy Color, but the ROM doesn't know that, and getting it to understand that would start to become more like coding a new game instead of just modifying an existing one.
-Somebody else has figured out a way to get around this, at https://github.com/aaaaaa123456789/pokecrystal16 , but by the time I learned about it I felt it wasn't necessary for my hack.
-I think that with all of my type changes, I've created greater type diversity within a smaller Pokédex, which is enough for me, and I think makes my hack somewhat unique since many creators shy away from such type changes.
+Somebody else has figured out a way to get around this, at https://github.com/aaaaaa123456789/pokecrystal16 , but it's a bit above my skill level.

 Q) Why Yanmega and Whimsicott, then?